vlsidlyarevich/JUnit-example/README.md

 ___

 ####JUnit
 [JUnit](http://junit.org/junit4/) is a simple framework to write repeatable tests.
 It is an instance of the xUnit architecture for unit testing frameworks.
 It is an adept of  [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
-It is easier to implement than [Cucumber](https://cucumber.io/)
+It is easier to implement than [Cucumber](https://cucumber.io/) because there is no need to write `.features` files.
+There is only one java class which coontains test methods